 Electric egg cookers operate on the principle that various amounts of water are required to prepare hard-boiled, soft-boiled, poached, and omelet egg dishes.
 Not all machines operate the same way, but they all include the ability to add the amount of water needed to cook an egg dish to perfection.

 Step One: Place the eggs in the unit.
 Use whole eggs for hard or soft-boiled dishes and beaten/stirred eggs for other recipes.

 Step Two: Add the appropriate amount of water.
 Some appliances include printed “fill” lines for various recipes.

 Step Four: When your eggs are finished cooking, eat and enjoy!

 How does the egg cooker “know” when it’s done cooking?
 The rate of water evaporation is equal to the time needed to fully cook the eggs.
 When the water is gone, cooking is complete.
 The unit shuts off to avoid overcooking and overheating.

-As we mentioned above, some egg cookers can prepare omelettes while others cannot.
-If you’re a die-hard omelette fan, consider the type of omelette you want to make in your egg cooker.
-Some units allow you to prepare restaurant-quality omelettes.
-Others assist you in preparing thick-textured omelettes that are akin to a quiche or baked egg dish.
+Some egg cookers can prepare omelets while others cannot.
+If you’re a die-hard omelet fan, consider the type of omelet you want to make in your egg cooker.
+Some units allow you to prepare restaurant-quality omelets.
+Others assist you in preparing thick-textured omelets that are akin to a quiche or baked egg dish.

 Water level indicator